 Within the immediate area, you’ll see a dollar store, a seafood market, and a sports bar.
-With the sports bar being a possible exception, these aren’t the exactly places you want to see after the game.
+With the sports bar being a possible exception, these aren’t exactly the places you want to see after the game.

 Now let’s talk about downtown Savannah.
 If you’ve never been, surely you’ve heard from people how great it is.
 Everyone has their favorites in Savannah, and you should absolutely look around the area.
 There’s no shame in acting like a tourist in a city like this.